In the west of Ireland, Iris — mother to adopted daughter, Rose — is doing her best to carry on after the death of her

 Nineteen-year-old Rose a violinist at the Royal Academy in London still grieves for her father, but music and life in the city sustain her, until one day she faces into an important master class with a virtuoso violinist and finds herself in doubt of her talent when the concert ends in disaster.

-After a doctor’s phone call, Iris is plagued by the promise she made to her husband — to find Rose’s birth mother, so that their daughter might still have family if anything were to happen to Iris.
+After a doctor’s phone call, Iris is haunted by the promise she made to her husband — to find Rose’s birth mother, so that their daughter might still have family if anything were to happen to Iris.
 Armed only with a twenty-year-old envelope, she begins a journey into the past that takes her to Boston and back to Ireland, with unexpected results for herself and for Rose.